solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 that sends me an email.

-![This image demonstrates the alert rule configuration and the configured action groups.](./media/aborted-connections-alert-rule.png "AbortedConnections alert rule and ServerNotifications action group")
+![This image demonstrates the alert rule configuration and the configured action groups.]

 After initiating multiple failed connections to the Flexible Server instance, I receive the following warning on my configured notification email address.

-![This image demonstrates the Azure Monitor alert rule sent to my email after attempting multiple failed connections.](./media/alert-rule-sent-to-email.png "Azure Monitor alert rule")
+![This image demonstrates the Azure Monitor alert rule sent to my email after attempting multiple failed connections.]

 # Audit Logging